Trump looks to rally controversial online allies at White House social media summit

 [Pro-Trump message board ‘quarantined’ by Reddit following violent threats]

 In recent months, Trump has intensified his attacks on Facebook, Google and Twitter for allegedly limiting his online reach, often citing disputed evidence in making his claims about bias.
-During an interview on Fox Business last week, the president even charged that Google seeks to rig the upcoming election.
+During a recent interview on Fox Business, the president even charged that Google seeks to rig the upcoming election.

 Despite the threats, though, Trump remains one of social media's most prolific users.
 He has purchased millions of dollars in ads on Facebook and Google, which owns YouTube, while broadcasting his political views to an audience of more than 61 million followers on Twitter each day, a strategy that helped catapult Trump to the White House in the first place.

-Trump’s Silicon Valley broadsides still have resonated among fellow conservatives, who say they’ve been unfairly targeted by social-media giants headquartered near liberal-leaning San Francisco.
-It’s also sparked a series of GOP-led hearings on Capitol Hill, where Facebook, Google and Twitter have maintained they are politically neutral.
-Some of those congressional critics will join the White House summit Thursday along with conservative activists and right-leaning social-media figures.
+Trump’s Silicon Valley broadsides have resonated among fellow conservatives, who say they’ve been unfairly targeted by social media giants headquartered near liberal-leaning San Francisco.
+It’s also sparked GOP-led hearings on Capitol Hill, where Facebook, Google and Twitter have maintained they are politically neutral.
+Some of those congressional critics will join the White House summit Thursday along with conservative activists and right-leaning social media figures.

 Facebook, Google and Twitter declined to comment for this story.

 The White House summit is part of a broader offensive by Trump and his staff to encourage pro-Trump influencers online.
-Several web activists even claimed last week to have gotten tickets from the Trump administration to watch the president’s Fourth of July event on the mall before being invited to the White House to discuss social media.
-The beneficiaries included Ali Alexander, who tweeted that Democratic Sen. Kamala Harris (Calif.) is not an “American black” after her appearance at the party’s first 2020 presidential debate last week, a remark given greater reach after the president’s son, Donald Trump, Jr., retweeted it.
+Several Web activists even claimed last week to have gotten tickets from the Trump administration to watch the president’s Fourth of July event on the mall before being invited to the White House to discuss social media.
+The beneficiaries included Ali Alexander, who recently tweeted that Sen. Kamala D. Harris (D-Calif.) is not an “American black” after her appearance at the party’s first 2020 presidential debate, a remark given greater reach after the president’s son, Donald Trump Jr., retweeted it.
 Alexander did not respond to requests for comment.

 [White House campaign to collect data on social media bias raises free speech, privacy alarms]

 “Where is the genius?
-I want to meet the genius," Trump said to @CarpeDonktum as the men entered the Oval Office, according to the recollection of @mad_liberals.
-Both men spoke to The Washington Post about their experience with the president on the condition their full names not be used, since they fear online or in-person harassment.
+I want to meet the genius,” Trump said to @CarpeDonktum as the men entered the Oval Office, according to the recollection of @mad_liberals.
+Both men spoke to The Washington Post about their experience with the president on the condition their full names not be used because they fear online or in-person harassment.

-In seeking to rally his online troops, though, Trump has invited a series of controversial conservatives who have clashed with Facebook, Google and Twitter for posting content that violates their rules.
+In seeking to rally his online troops, though, Trump has controversial conservatives who have clashed with Facebook, Google and Twitter for posting content that violates their rules.

 [Facebook bans extremist leaders including Louis Farrakhan, Alex Jones, Milo Yiannopoulos for being ‘dangerous’]